 Get to know a-spectrum Christians: Beks Roen

 As aromantic- and/or asexual-spectrum Christians and Jesus-adjacent people, it can be hard to believe that we are not alone.
 There are few examples of us in queer Christian spaces speaking about our experiences, not to mention the broader queer or Christian/faith worlds in general.
 I want to do my part to change that with this website and connect you with more a-spectrum Christian and Christian-ish people across the internet.
-This summer, I’m hosting a short Q&A series.
-If you would like to be included, send me an email using my contact form here.
+This summer, I’m hosting a short Q&A series to introduce them to you.

 Today we have aroace actor and writer Beks Roen!